Laura Schuler: Coaching career

 In 2004, she became the head coach for the program at Northeastern University.
 From 1998 to 2000, she had coached the Stouffville Midget AA teams in Stouffville, Ontario from 1998 through 2000.
 In 2007–08, Schuler's Northeastern Huskies team had two members on the Hockey East All-Rookie team: Kristi Kehoe (led the team in scoring), and goaltender Leah Sulyma.
 In the summer of 2010, Schuler participated in the evaluation camp for the 2010–11 Canadian national women's team.
 She was a coach for Canada Red (the camp was divided into four teams, Red, White, Yellow, Blue).
 Schuler assisted head coach Ryan Walter for Team Canada at the 2010 Four Nations Cup.

-Schuler was an assistant coach for the Minnesota–Duluth Bulldogs women's ice hockey program from 2008 until 2016.
+Schuler was an assistant coach for the Minnesota Duluth Bulldogs women's ice hockey program from 2008 until 2016.

 On April 22, 2016, Schuler was named head coach of the Dartmouth College women's ice hockey team.

+On September 7, 2020, Schuler was named a volunteer advisor at Quinnipiac for the 2020–21 season.

-On July 21, 2021, the UMD Bulldogs announced that Schuler would be returning to the program as an assistant coach.
+On July 21, 2021, Minnesota Duluth announced that Schuler would be returning to the program as an assistant coach.
+On July 11, 2024, she was named the third head coach in the history of the Bulldogs women's ice hockey team.